Please provide your zip code to see plans in your area.

 Colorado Senate Bill 215 was signed into law on June 30, 2020.
-The law, which is known as the Health Insurance Affordability Enterprise, will fund the state’s existing reinsurance program for five more years (it was previously only funded through 2021), and will fund state-based subsidies to make coverage and medical care more affordable, as well as outreach and enrollment activities.
+The law, which is known as the Health Insurance Affordability Enterprise, funds the state’s existing reinsurance program for five more years (it was previously only funded through 2021), and funds state-based subsidies to make coverage and medical care more affordable, as well as outreach and enrollment activities.

-The law calls for the state to start collecting a new fee assessed on health insurance premiums for health plans subject to regulation by the Colorado Division of Insurance (ie, individual plans and fully-insured group plans, but not self-insured group plans).
-The fee replaces the federal Health Insurance Tax, which was eliminated after the end of 2020.
+The law called for the state to start collecting a new fee assessed on health insurance premiums for health plans subject to regulation by the Colorado Division of Insurance (ie, individual plans and fully-insured group plans, but not self-insured group plans).
+The fee replaced the federal Health Insurance Tax, which was eliminated after the end of 2020.
 The bill also imposes a new assessment on Colorado hospitals, replacing (at a lower amount) the existing fee that funds Colorado’s reinsurance program.

-The funding to make coverage more affordable will be allocated to two separate programs.
-The first, which will become available as of 2022 and continues to be available for 2023, sends money directly to health insurance companies so that they can further reduce out-of-pocket costs for some people who also receive premium subsidies and cost-sharing reductions under the ACA.
-For 2022, applicants with household income between 150% and 200% of the poverty level will be eligible for the additional cost-sharing reductions (these additional cost-sharing reductions result in these applicants having coverage that’s just as robust as the coverage that people can get if their income is under 150% of the poverty level; it increases the federally-provided 87% CSR level to 94%).
-Just like the federal cost-sharing reductions, enrollees will need to select a silver plan in order to take advantage of this new benefit.
+The funding to make coverage more affordable is allocated to two separate programs.
+The first, which became available as of 2022 and continues to be available for 2023, sends money directly to health insurance companies so that they can further reduce out-of-pocket costs for some people who also receive premium subsidies and cost-sharing reductions under the ACA.
+For 2022, applicants with household income between 150% and 200% of the poverty level are eligible for the additional cost-sharing reductions (these additional cost-sharing reductions result in these applicants having coverage that’s just as robust as the coverage that people can get if their income is under 150% of the poverty level; it increases the federally-provided 87% CSR level to 94%).
+Just like the federal cost-sharing reductions, enrollees need to select a silver plan in order to take advantage of this new benefit.
 For these enrollees, out-of-pocket costs (copays, deductibles, out-of-pocket maximum) will be lower than they would otherwise have been.